turingschool/backend-curriculum-site/module3/lessons/jquery_and_dom.md

 ## What is jQuery?

 jQuery is a _library_ that allows us to access DOM elements on the page and then interact with them.
 Under the hood, **it's JavaScript**.
+Since it is just JavaScript, it is executed in the browser.
 It is used by 97.4% of all the websites whose JavaScript library we know.
 This is 73.9% of all websites.
 It is currently being used by Google, Microsoft, Quizlet, Home Depot, and more.

+In addition to providing a syntax that makes reading and writing code easier and faster, jQuery is used to improve browser compatibility.

 <!-- ## Practical jQuery